 Reclaimed Oak Dirty Top Floors Are A Classic

-Original surface dirty top pine and oak are two common species used to create rustic flooring and paneling.
-Pine is prized for it’s warm rich pumpkin tones and is a durable wood that is available in wide widths and long lengths, as the trees used to produce the lumber were large, tall and straight.
-Oak is a wood found in many barns and rural structures throughout the country and in it’s rustic form has a brown grey appearance.
+Original surface dirty top pine and white oak are two common species used to create rustic flooring and paneling.
+Heart pine flooring is prized for its warm rich pumpkin tones and is a durable wood that is available in wide widths and long lengths, as the trees used to produce the lumber were large, tall and straight.
+Oak flooring is a wood found in many barns and rural structures throughout the country and in it’s rustic form has a brown grey appearance.

 Dirty Top Barn Wood Flooring